 3.1.
-In addition to the BAT detailed in the Horizontal Guidance Note for Noise Part 2, further information on BAT is detailed in the 'Commission Implementing Decision (EU) 2018/1147 of 10 August 2018'5.
+Information on BAT is detailed in the 'Commission Implementing Decision (EU) 2018/1147 of 10 August 2018'.
 With respect to noise, section 1.4 states:

 BAT 17.
-In order to prevent or, where that is not practicable, to reduce noise and vibration emissions, BAT is to set up, implement and regularly review a noise and vibration management plan, as part of the environmental management system (see BAT 1), that includes all of the following elements:
+In order to prevent or, where that is not practicable, to reduce noise and vibration emissions, BAT is to set up, implement and regularly review a noise and vibration management